cristov7/Programming_Fundamentals_with_Python/README.md

-# Programming_Fundamentals_with_Python
+# Programming Fundamentals with Python - September 2022
-Programming Fundamentals with Python - September 2022
+In this repository there are solutions to tasks from the programming Fundamentals course with Python of the software academy of SoftUni University.